BeRo1985/kraft/README.md

 ## Sandbox

-The sandbox subdirectory contains a demo application with many test scenes, among them a joint gallery which shows every joint type in action, two ragdoll scenes (one built from ball sockets and hinges, one built entirely from the 6-DOF joint), vehicles, stacking tests and signed distance field terrains, although the signed distance field test scene is disabled by default in the list, since it is highly experimental and not yet fully working.
+The sandbox subdirectory contains a demo application with many test scenes, among them a joint gallery which shows every joint type in action, two ragdoll scenes (one built from ball sockets and hinges, one built entirely from the 6-DOF joint), vehicles, stacking tests and two signed distance field scenes (a dynamic rounded-box signed distance field body dropping onto a plane, and a sphere rolling on a signed distance field heightfield terrain).

 ## Documentation